Accenture/openathon-2019-angular/lab-05/README.md

 ```

 * Change the add-edit-event.component.ts as following.
 We are reading the parameter id that we are getting through the URL and decide then if we are adding or editing a new event.
 Then we are creating the form 'addEditForm' (previously we need to import 'FormBuilder' and 'FormGroup' in order to declare it) and then declare and set their properties and values when required (in case that we are editing an event).
-Finally we have the 'submit()' method that will add or update the event through the 'EventService'.
+Finally, we have the 'submit()' method that will add or update the event through the 'EventService'.

 ```javascript